-New and Expectant Mothers
+18.New and Expectant Mothers

-The school recognises that the general precautions taken to protect the health and safety of the workforce as a whole may not in all cases protect new and expectant mothers.
+The school recognises that the general precautions taken to protect the health and safety of the workforce may not in all cases protect new and expectant mothers.
 There may be occasions when, due to their condition, different and/or additional measures will be necessary.